 Eligibility Criteria: Nominee must be a current NAPCRG member.

 The term “Research Coordinator” has many synonyms, including Project Manager, Clinical Research Professional, Research Assistant, Research Associate, and/or Practice Facilitator.
 The Research Coordinator is an individual who manages the day-to-day operation of a research project, group of projects, or program.
 These individuals are often credentialed at the Master’s level, but may also be Baccalaureate-level professionals, or in some cases, doctorally-prepared individuals.
 Research Coordinators perform many tasks, including managing IRB submissions, recruiting subjects, cleaning or analyzing data, hiring, training and supervising other research staff, managing budgets and grant processes, and participation in manuscript writing and editing, to name just a few.
 In short, the Research Coordinator helps facilitate the organization, management, and/or execution of research projects.

 The nominee’s primary role must be to help facilitate the organization, management and/or execution of research projects as described in the purpose statement above.

 Examples of ineligible individuals might include graduate students whose primary role was coordinating their own student-initiated projects; individuals who provide purely administrative support, without a substantive role in the direct execution of research activities; faculty.

 1. By August 31, 2020, the nominator will submit the following materials electronically:

-up to two letters of reference describing why he/she should receive the award.
+Up to two letters of reference describing why they should receive the award.
 Letters may be countersigned by more than one individual.
 Supplemental letters should be limited to one page.